¡Qué clase de amor!: Plot

 The story is set in an urban high school filled with adolescents who experience joys, sorrows, love and triumphs.

-"Los Populares" is the name given to the group consisting of the most popular and rebellious students in the school.
-Their leader, Diego Padilla, is a casanova who makes all the girls fall in love with him.
-His girlfriend, Stefanie Mendoza, is the prettiest and the most spoilt girl in the school.
-But fate has other plans for Diego, for he will find himself falling in love with Alejandra Martínez, a brilliant and clever nerd who is new to the school.
-Stephanie is the complete opposite of the type of girl that Diego would normally fall in love with.
+"Los Populares" is the name given to a group of the school's most popular and rebellious students.
+Its leader, Diego Padilla, is known as a casanova who attracts the attention of many girls.
+His girlfriend, Stefanie Mendoza, is considered the prettiest and most spoiled girl at the school.
+However, Diego eventually falls in love with Alejandra Martínez, a brilliant and intelligent student who is new to the school.
+Alejandra is very different from the type of girl Diego would normally be attracted to.

 Diego approaches Alejandra and her nerd friends referred to as "Las Nerdas" with the sole purpose of seeking their assistance with his studies.
 However, with time, Alejandra will slowly conquer Diego's heart, and not even Stephanie, with her beauty, popularity and charms can stop Alejandra's and Diego's love.
 Alán Camacho, nicknamed "Alacrán", belongs to the group "Los Alacranes" which is composed of singers.
 For a long time, Alan has grown jealous of Diego's popularity, especially due to the fact that he is in love with Stephanie, though Stephanie rejected his love.
 Alan will set a trap for Alejandra to completely ruin Diego's image and reputation in the school.